ryantd42/NY-Legislative-Git/2023/S3431A-2023/bill.md

  SECURE A CAT, RABBIT, OR OTHER SMALL ANIMAL BEYOND THE GRASP OF THE DOG;
   (III) A TREADMILL, WHICH MEANS AN EXERCISE  DEVICE  CONSISTING  OF  AN ENDLESS BELT ON WHICH THE ANIMAL WALKS OR RUNS WITHOUT CHANGING PLACES;

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD03170-08-3
+ S. 3431--A  2

   (IV) A SPRINGPOLE, WHICH MEANS A BITING SURFACE ATTACHED TO A STRETCH- ABLE  DEVICE,  SUSPENDED  AT  A  HEIGHT SUFFICIENT TO PREVENT A DOG FROM REACHING THE BITING SURFACE WHILE TOUCHING THE GROUND;

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03170-01-3
- S. 3431  2

   (V)  A  FIGHTING  PIT, WHICH MEANS A WALLED AREA, OR OTHERWISE DEFINED AREA, DESIGNED TO CONTAIN AN ANIMAL FIGHT; AND
   (VI) ANY OTHER INSTRUMENT COMMONLY USED IN THE FURTHERANCE OF  PITTING AN ANIMAL AGAINST ANOTHER ANIMAL.
   §  2.
 Section 351 of the agriculture and markets law is REPEALED and a new section 351 is added to read as follows:
   § 351.
 PROMOTING ANIMAL FIGHTING IN THE  THIRD  DEGREE.
 A  PERSON  IS GUILTY  OF  PROMOTING  ANIMAL  FIGHTING  IN  THE  THIRD DEGREE WHEN SUCH
  PERSON:
-  1. OWNS,  POSSESSES, SELLS, TRANSFERS OR MANUFACTURES ANIMAL FIGHTING PARAPHERNALIA WITH THE INTENT THAT SUCH PARAPHERNALIA BE USED TO  ENGAGE IN OR OTHERWISE PROMOTE OR FACILITATE ANIMAL FIGHTING; OR
+  1. OWNS, POSSESSES, SELLS, TRANSFERS OR MANUFACTURES  ANIMAL  FIGHTING PARAPHERNALIA UNDER CIRCUMSTANCES EVINCING AN INTENT THAT SUCH PARAPHER- NALIA  BE  USED  TO  ENGAGE IN OR OTHERWISE PROMOTE OR FACILITATE ANIMAL FIGHTING; OR
-  2. IS KNOWINGLY PRESENT AS A SPECTATOR AT A PLACE WHERE AN EXHIBITION OF ANIMAL FIGHTING IS BEING CONDUCTED.
+  2. IS PRESENT AT ANY PLACE WHERE AN EXHIBITION OF ANIMAL FIGHTING  IS BEING CONDUCTED AND SUCH PERSON HAS KNOWLEDGE THAT SUCH AN EXHIBITION IS BEING CONDUCTED.
   PROMOTING ANIMAL FIGHTING IN THE THIRD DEGREE IS A CLASS B MISDEMEANOR AND,  FOR PURPOSES OF PARAGRAPH (B) OF SUBDIVISION ONE OF SECTION 160.10 OF THE CRIMINAL PROCEDURE LAW, SHALL BE TREATED AS A MISDEMEANOR DEFINED IN THE PENAL LAW.
   § 3.
 The agriculture and markets law is amended  by  adding  four  new sections 351-a, 351-b, 351-c and 351-d to read as follows:
   §  351-A.  PROMOTING ANIMAL FIGHTING IN THE SECOND DEGREE.
 A PERSON IS GUILTY OF PROMOTING ANIMAL FIGHTING  IN  THE  SECOND  DEGREE  WHEN  SUCH
  PERSON:
-  1. OWNS, POSSESSES, OR KEEPS ANY ANIMAL  WITH  THE  INTENT  THAT  SUCH ANIMAL ENGAGE IN, OR IN ANY WAY FACILITATE, ANIMAL FIGHTING; OR
+  1. OWNS,  POSSESSES, OR KEEPS ANY ANIMAL UNDER CIRCUMSTANCES EVINCING AN INTENT THAT SUCH ANIMAL ENGAGE IN, OR IN ANY WAY  FACILITATE,  ANIMAL FIGHTING; OR
   2. COMMITS THE CRIME OF PROMOTING ANIMAL FIGHTING IN THE THIRD DEGREE IN VIOLATION OF SUBDIVISION ONE OF SECTION THREE  HUNDRED  FIFTY-ONE  OF THIS  ARTICLE AND HAS BEEN CONVICTED WITHIN THE PREVIOUS FIVE YEARS OF A